Jelmerro/Vieb/README.md

 `npm start -- --help`

-It should be noted that de developer console is not the one linked to any websites, but is the internal console of the Vieb application.
+It should be noted that the developer console is not the one linked to any websites, but is the internal console of the Vieb application.
 Opening the developer tools for the current website is not supported yet.